skijl/Programmer-Advices/interview/JavaCore.md

 - **Function Interface**
     * Interfaces that have exactly one abstract method, often representing a single function contract
     * Used as refernce to the lambda expressions
+    * To create use @FunctionalInterface with one abstract method
     * Types on functional interface
         - Built-in
         - User defined